raffaelespazzoli/openshift-enablement-exam/README.md

 ```
 export GCLOUD_PROJECT=<your project>
 ```
-set you dns domain (es: example.com) your master will be available at master.example.com and the routes will have the form *.apps.example.com you need to externally configure your registrar to point to google cloud dns. more explanations [here] (https://cloud.google.com/dns/quickstart)
+set your dns zone (es: exam.example.com) your master will be available at `master.exam.example.com` and the routes will have the form `*.apps.exam.example.com`.

+you need to externally configure your domain to point to google cloud dns.
+More explanations [here] (https://cloud.google.com/dns/update-name-servers)
 ```
 export DNS_DOMAIN=<your domain>
 ```